Advertiser Disclosure

 This secured credit card is targeted at people without great credit scores.
 There is no annual fee or minimum income requirement, but you cannot be in bankruptcy to apply and must have an income source.

-Purchases and cash advances have an interest rate of 19.99%, and you must make payments just like a normal card.
+Purchases and cash advances have an interest rate of 19.99%, and you must make payments just like a regular card.
 There is also the option of a card with a $59 annual fee and a lower interest rate of 14.90%.

 You put down a security deposit, and this determines your credit limit.
 The minimum deposit is $500, and you get your security deposit back when you close your account.